 In addition to deferred tax assets carried on our balance sheet, we also had net federal research and development credit carryforwards available at December 31, 2016 of \$4.8 million.
-These credits were not recorded as tax assets as they relate to excess stock compensation deductions that may not be recorded as tax assets under current generally accepted accounting principles until the amounts have been utilized to reduce our tax liability.
+Under the income tax accounting rules at that time, these credits were not recorded as tax assets as they relate to excess stock compensation deductions that could not be recorded as tax assets until the amounts have been utilized to reduce our tax liability.
 To the extent these assets can be used to reduce taxes, the benefit must be recorded as a reduction to additional paid-in capital.
 In 2016, we used \$0.7 million of these research tax credits to reduce our tax liability.
 The benefit related to the usage was recorded to additional paid-in capital.